sarah2244-4/project-3-teacher-resource-hub/README.md

-Future features - images of documents if more time to implement for all the types of documents that would be uploaded, love button, comments, filter by topic within each subject.
+Future features - images of documents if more time to implement for all the types of documents that would be uploaded, love button, comments, filter by topic within each subject, upload more than 1 file for each resource.

 unfixed bugs - dropdown font wouldn't change